dclcs/2019-2020-spring-semester/SE-315/labs/lab4/chcore-lab4/lab4-paperwork/report.md

 #### Exercise 17

-It's hard to add features on a complicated, completed module.
+It's hard to add features on a complicated, completed module without making it ugly and unnatural.

-However, creating a degenerated version will be much simpler.
+However, creating a degenerated version will be much simpler and more graceful.

-`sys_ipc_reg_call` is a degenerated one.
+And see, `sys_ipc_reg_call` is a degenerated one.

+#### Bonus

+Left unfinished due to a critical computer malfunction.